-See the Web Service Architecture Installation and Configuration Guide for details of setting up job filtering; this document is provided with the software update that installs the web services.
+See the Job filtering section in the Web Service Architecture guide for details of setting up job filtering.

 4.9 Specifying the target user

 By default, the user identifier for the Self-Service App that is passed to the MyID server is based on the Windows logon name of the user.
 This is then matched against the SAM Account Name stored for the user in the MyID database.